 Please contact the Circulation Supervisor, Kelly Johnson (x3-8879) if you have any questions about the order status of a book you have requested.

 Due to expense and the limitations on access, as a general rule the library does not purchase copies of titles for faculty offices.
 We hope our liberal library circulation policies will allow you to sign out titles for as long as you require them.
 For popular titles, the library will consider purchasing extra library copies and subscriptions.

 When faculty wish to purchase personal copies, the library has found that faculty can often directly purchase personal copies of books less expensively than ordering through the library.
-The Boston University Barnes & Noble Bookstore (617-267-8484) at 660 Beacon Street in Kenmore Square gives faculty a 10% discount.
+The Boston University Barnes & Noble Bookstore (617-267-8484) gives faculty a 10% discount.
 Titles not in stock can usually be special ordered.

 If ordering from a publisher, they generally also accept web and telephone orders with billing to a major credit card.
 If you submit a question via our Ask Us form, the librarians can give you publishers’ contact information; if titles are no longer available from publishers, we can provide the names and telephone numbers of out of print and antiquarian book dealers.

 If personal titles are hard to obtain or needed on a rush basis, please submit a question and we will order copies for faculty.

 You can always submit a question via our Ask Us form and your question will be directed to the appropriate person.